angelosvart/numberapi/README.md

-Simple exercise that fetches content from an API (NumberAPI) and displays content in the DOM.
+Simple frontend exercise that fetches content from an API (NumberAPI) and displays content in the DOM.